Jun 18, 2013|

 Just remember, when you bring your smartphone with you to South America, you most likely will want to turn off your data usage by selecting “Airplane Mode” as soon as you take off from your home country.
 Otherwise, you can accrue some hefty data usage and roaming charges from your phone carrier.
 Read more about setting your Android to Wi-Fi only here.
 Read more about setting your iPhone to Wi-Fi only here.
 Note: we’ve tested these apps ourselves and found them to be useful on multiple platforms and in various cities throughout South America.
 But, coverage isn’t available in all destinations.
 Best of all, these mobile apps are all (except one) completely free!
 Now, on to the apps!

 WI-FI Finder (iOS, Android) Now that you have your smartphone set to Wi-Fi only, you’ll need to find a Wi-Fi hotspot.
-Your hotel, a cafe, or restaurant will likely have Wi-Fi Internet access.
+Your hotel, a cafe, or a restaurant will likely have Wi-Fi Internet access.
 But you can find tons more of Wi-Fi hotspots using this handy app.
 You can see a detailed map with all the available Wi-Fi hotspots around you and even get directions to find the hotspot.
 On the offline version, you only have the address where the Wi-Fi hotspots are available.
 This app is available for the following countries in South America: Argentina, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay.
 Note, with the offline version, some cities such as Lima, Cusco, and Santiago do not have a lot of hotspot choices available.
 But most other cities, such as Buenos Aires, Rio de Janeiro, and Sao Paulo have extensive hotspots listed.
-Download the WI-FI Finder for Android and iPhone.

 City & Country Guides: